-When you have committed to a large project- you know that you are going to be faced with multiple challenges.
+When you have committed to a large project- you know that

 The biggest challenge is often simply getting started.